 Organizers and community members say this year’s pride events in New Jersey are more meaningful to the gay community because of the passage of same-sex marriage into law in 2013.

-“I’ve been involved since the beginning, and you can’t help but reflect back on what’s happened in the past year and what’s happened since the beginning, when we first started,” Jersey Pride president Laura Pople of Jackson told the Asbury Park Press
+Article continues below“I’ve been involved since the beginning, and you can’t help but reflect back on what’s happened in the past year and what’s happened since the beginning, when we first started,” Jersey Pride president Laura Pople of Jackson told the Asbury Park Press.

 Pople said the event attracted more than 20,000 people, more than years past.